lucaseverett/easy-speed-dial/README.md

 ## Customization Options

-The Toolbar Dial options/preferences page offers a Dark mode that complements the browser's dark theme.
+Toolbar Dial offers many wallpapers to choose from, including a Dark Wallpaper that complements the browser's dark theme.
 It also offers the ability to change the default folder, if you'd prefer to use something other the "Bookmarks Toolbar" folder.